Philip Wylie | Willis Perkins short stories | Mystery Novellas | Experiment in Crime | Corpses at Indian Stones | Gladiator

 "Ten Thousand Blunt Instruments" (1944) is a novella reprinted in the collection Ten Thousand Blunt Instruments.
 It originally appeared in the February 1944 American Magazine.
 It continues Wylie's interest in Scientific Detection: it takes place in New York's famous Museum of Natural History, and most of the characters are scientists and technicians working there.
 Most of the mystery plot elements also reflect this scientific locale.

-"Ten Thousand Blunt Instruments" has detection performed by a couple.
-Both help solve the case, although the woman makes a bigger contribution.
-This is non-sexist.
 Like "In a Hole", "Ten Thousand Blunt Instruments" contrasts these intelligent amateur sleuths with sympathetic, tough policemen.
 This pattern of relationships and contrasts among the detectives helps give structure to the story.

 Some aspects of the setting recall Stuart Palmer's Murder on the Blackboard (1932).
 Both take place at large, deserted, spooky New York City institutional buildings: a school in Murder on the Blackboard, the museum in "Ten Thousand Blunt Instruments".
 Both buildings are multi-story.
 Both are full of educational objects and paraphernalia.
 Both tales also have subplots about the remains of objects burned in furnaces, although the details differ in the stories.

 The mystery events begin with the disappearance of a character, a story line that recalls the disappearance in "Murder at Galleon Key".
 SPOILER: Both come to an ingenious resolution, with an unusual hiding place for the corpse.
-Several other mystery subplots in "Ten Thousand Blunt Instruments" also involve clever hiding places for objects.
+Several other mystery aspects in "Ten Thousand Blunt Instruments" also involve clever hiding places for objects.

 Death Whispers